Sord1d/sudoku/README.md

 **To-do-list / known bugs**

- - [ ] When you switch a riddle that's half finished it won't be resetted when it's chosen again
+ - [ ] When you switch a riddle that's half finished it won't be reset when it's chosen again
  - [ ] More sudokus will be added
  - [ ] Implement a dark mode